princexoleo/malaria_cell_classification_deep_learning/README.md

 # malaria_cell_classification_deep_learning
-This repository for classifiying malria cells using various deep leaning framework like Pytorch and TensorFlow.
+This repository for classifiying malria cells using deep leaning framework like Pytorch